-As we touched our knee on deck, an ice cold water taken from the farthest poles of the earth was poured unto us.
+As we touched our knees on deck, one of his henchmen poured ice-cold water taken from the farthest poles of the earth.

-It felt like thousands of needle piercing our skin.
-I had to inhale as deep as I can as the supernatural fluid covers my body.
+It felt like thousands of needles piercing our skin.
+I had to inhale as deeply as I could as the supernatural fluid covered my body.

 The shaving stripped us of all our old Polliwog ways.
-This icy waters from the North and South Poles was the final piece of the baptism.
+The magical drink cleansed us from within.
+These icy waters from the North and South Poles were the final piece of the baptism.